What to Consider When Choosing a Community College

 This video from a Canadian TV station explains common mistakes applicants make when choosing a college.

 It might also be a good idea to see what kind of supportive services the school has to offer.
 Does each student get assigned to an academic advisor or are they responsible for developing their own class schedules?
 Is there a career center where students can turn for help with graduation requirements and their post-graduation job search?
-Don’t assume that a school offers these things because that is not always the case – you can usually find this information on the school’s website or you can contact the admissions department directly to inquire.
+Don’t assume that a school offers these things because that is not always the case.
+You can usually find this information on the school’s website or you can contact the admissions department directly.

 2. Student Life and Activities